Cuban crocodile: Reproduction

 The mating season of the Cuban crocodile is between the months of May and July.
 This is thought to be related to environmental changes, such as rainfall and temperature.
 In the wild, crocodiles will nest in wet marshes; where they will create trenches and cover the eggs with organic material.
 In captivity, crocodiles will create mounds.
-During the nesting period, the Cuban crocodiles will lay between 30–40 eggs and the estimated incubation period is 58–70 days.
+During the nesting period, the Cuban crocodiles will lay between 30 and 40 eggs and the estimated incubation period is 58–70 days.
 Hatching can occur from late August to early September.
 Due to the predation of humans, raccoons, and other animals, many eggs will not hatch.
 At birth, hatchlings are approximately 2–3 inches in length, and are 1/4th of a pound in weight.
 As with other crocodilians the sex of the Cuban crocodile's offspring is determined by the temperature in the nest.
 In conservation, the eggs are kept in incubators that provide a constant environment of 32 degrees Celsius in order to produce males.
 Cuban crocodiles are an aggressive species and are known to have performed acts of cannibalism.
 This is a contributing cause for the majority of offspring not surviving to the juvenile stage.
 In 2012, two Cuban crocodile hatchlings were born in conservation at the National Zoo in Washington, D.C.
 This was the first time in 25 years that the Cuban crocodile had been successfully bred at this zoo.
+The species is known to hybridize with American crocodiles, which may represent a risk for conservation of the species.

 Conservation

 The Cuban crocodile is a critically endangered species, listed on CITES appendix 1.
 Its restricted habitat and range make it very vulnerable.
 Humans have hunted this species to near extinction.
 Much research remains to be done on the remaining wild populations.
 The species is represented in captivity in Europe, the United States, and in at least one zoo in India, where breeding projects are taking place.

-Problems in the past with hybridisation have occurred, especially with the American crocodile, which limits the pure gene pool of this species.
+Hybridization with the American crocodile also represents a significant threat to the Cuban crocodile.
+The loss of the unique genetic and behavioral characteristics of this species is increasingly significant.
+Genetic analysis has found that a high percentage of wild Cuban crocodiles (49.1%) and captive Cuban crocodiles (16.1%) are hybrids with the more abundant American crocodile.

 Two famous Cuban crocodiles reside in the Skansen Aquarium in Sweden.
 The crocodiles, named Castro and Hillary, were previously owned by the Cuban leader Fidel Castro, before giving them away to the cosmonaut Vladimir Shatalov in 1978.
 When Shatalov could no longer take care of the crocodiles, they were given to the Moscow Zoo, which in turn gifted them to the Skansen aquarium in 1981.
-The crocodile couple has produced numerous children since 1984.
+The crocodile couple has produced numerous young since 1984.
 One of the crocodiles was involved in an attack on a human in 2019 who held his arm over the enclosure during a crayfish party.
 The man survived but his arm was critically injured and had to be amputated.